metalstormbass/WAAP-TF/README.md

 Finally, wait until Terraform has completed.
 Then wait an addtional 5-10 mins for the VM to complete bootstrapping.

-## Issues:
 To destroy, you need to run:

 ```hcl
 terraform destroy
 ```

+## Issues:

-At this point, you need to run it several (~3) times for the environment to be completely removed.
-This will be addressed soon.
+At this point, sometimes you need to run the destroy  command several (~3) times for the environment to be completely removed.
+This appears to be a bug in the dependency handling within Terraform.